check-spelling/snowball/CONTRIBUTING.rst

   Some languages lack a built-in integer division operation, or have one which instead implements rounding towards negative infinity.
-Existing backends with special handling here which may be useful to look at include Javascript, Pascal and Python.
+Existing backends with special handling here which may be useful to look at include JavaScript, Pascal and Python.

 Don't hardcode algorithm names
 ------------------------------